Memberships and Distinctions

 More information on The U.S. Green Building Council (USGBC).

 Dining Services Designated a Virginia Green Restaurant by the Virginia Department of Environmental Quality

 Virginia Wesleyan University Dining Services is one of a handful of original Virginia colleges and universities to receive the green restaurant designation.
 To qualify, restaurants (or dining halls) must minimize the use of disposable food service products, recycle grease, recycle and reduce waste, use water efficiently and conserve energy.

-Created in partnership with the U.S. Green Building Council and the Center for Green Schools, the Princeton Review's Guide to 353 Green Colleges is an online publication that profiles institutions of higher education in the United States and in Canada that demonstrate a strong commitment to sustainability in their academic offerings, campus infrastructure, activities, and career preparation.
-The 216-page guide is the only free, comprehensive, annually updated guide to green colleges.
-More information.
+Created in partnership with the U.S. Green Building Council and the Center for Green Schools, the Princeton Review's Guide to Green Colleges is an online publication that profiles institutions of higher education in the United States and in Canada that demonstrate a strong commitment to sustainability in their academic offerings, campus infrastructure, activities, and career preparation.
+The annual guide is the only free, comprehensive, updated guide to green colleges.